First Owner: 2nd October 1959 – 31st July 1963

 Colin Holloway recalled how Downton's had difficulty getting money out to him as cheques had a habit of disappearing in the post.
 An Italian collaborator from the Studio D'ami in period met Fratini in Mexico; saying "he always had a glass full of whiskey on his work table."
 It was believed he got a job with their government and settled there on a permanent basis.

-In the summer of 1973, at the age of 41, Renato collapsed at a beach party and died from a massive heart attack.
-Years of excess had finally taken their toll, he was dead at just forty years old, a tragic waste of a brilliant talent.
+Either way years of excess had finally taken their toll, he was dead at just forty years old, a tragic waste of a brilliant talent.
 Sim Branaghan said of Renato's death "Nobody was as talented and gifted as him.
 You can talk to all of his contemporaries who’ll confirm that, but he’d burnt himself out by the time he was forty".

 Renato Fratini’s story perfectly fits the traditional art-world stereotype of the doomed Bohemian genius.
 As the most gifted, richly rewarded and ultimately famous artist to have ever worked in the field, his shadow continues to fall heavily across the world of British film posters.